 Scope

-This operational document addresses the appointment and surveillance of IECEx assessors for all of the schemes within the IECEx System.
+This operational document addresses the appointment and surveillance of IECEx assessors for all the schemes within the IECEx System.

 Application

-The applicant assessor shall complete ExMC/43/Q (latest edition) IECEx Assessor Application, and attach a copy of their current Curriculum Vitae.
+The applicant assessor shall complete ExMC/43/Q (latest version) IECEx Assessor Application, and attach a copy of their current Curriculum Vitae.

 Endorsement of application

-The application shall be reviewed and endorsed by the applicant’s National Member Body and forwarded to the ExMC Secretary.
+The application shall be reviewed and endorsed by the applicant’s National Member Body and forwarded to the ExMC Secretariat.
 This process shall include a review of the assessor competences as required by 10.1 and Annex A. The supporting information for this review may initially be provided to the National Member Body by the applicant assessor's sponsoring organization/employer.

 IECEx assessor training